 The BEST toothpaste that does NOT contain Sodium Lauryl Sulfate is from TheraBreath.
 I strongly recommend the standard TheraBreath toothpaste!
 From Amazon.

 BUT you have to use the TheraBreath mouthwash too, after brushing, for the best results!
 I really like TheraBreath products.
 Have a look at the TheraBreath Oral Rinse, also from Amazon.

-It has been proved over and over again, without any shadow of a doubt, that the sooner you get a cancer diagnosed, the quicker and simpler the treatment is.
+It has been proven over and over again, without any shadow of a doubt, that the sooner you get a cancer diagnosed, the quicker and simpler the treatment is.
 And more successful.

 These are the most common sore tongue causes, and the most usual treatments.
 There are other causes of tongue pain, but these tend to be quite rare.
 As always, if you have ANY doubts at all, get it checked by a doctor or dentist.